kljones27ai/Shopper-Intervention/README.md

 Predicts e-commerce sessions **unlikely to convert** so a promotional incentive can be offered in real time.
 Built as a full ML portfolio project with a training pipeline, REST API, and interactive dashboard.
+Judy

 ## Live Demo
 - **Dashboard:** [shopintervene.streamlit.app](https://shopintervene.streamlit.app)